 Figure 2: Q-Functions.
 We illustrate the predicted reward of a Q-function for a fixed state. (a) Discrete action space with 5 classes.
 The best action can be selected by computing all 5 Q-values (sequentially or in parallel). (b) 1-dimensional continuous action space.
 The maximum value cannot easily be found since the Q-function can only be evaluated at a finite amount of points.
 Instead, a policy network predicts the action with the highest reward.
 The policy is improved by following the gradient of the Q-function uphill.

-every action simultaneously.
+inefficient for deep neural networks.
+In practice, Q-functions are typically defined to predict the reward for every action simultaneously.
 In this case, only one forward pass is required to select the best action: